 Third, directness can refer to the extent to which the focus or content of an individual study or group of studies diverges from an evidence question of interest.
 Although evidence questions typically specify most or all of the elements of PICOTS (patient populations, interventions, comparators, outcomes, timing, and setting of care) or similar factors, the potentially relevant available studies may differ in one or more of those respects.
 As such, directness may be characterized as the extent to which the PICOTS of the studies in a body of evidence align with the PICOTS of the evidence question of interest.
 This type of directness reflects the external validity of the body of evidence, i.e., how well the available evidence represents, or can be generalized to, the circumstances of interest.
-Some approaches to quality assessment of a body of evidence address external validity of evidence separately, noting that external validity of a given body of evidence may vary by the user or target audience (Berkman 2014).
-Some researchers suggest that, if individual studies are to be assembled into a body of evidence for a systematic review, then external validity should be evaluated only once, i.e., when assessing the quality of the body of evidence, not at the level of individual studies (Atkins 2004; Viswanathan 2014).
+Some approaches to quality assessment of a body of evidence may vary by the user or target audience (Berkman 2014).
+Some researchers suggest that, if individual studies are to be assembled into a body of evidence for a systematic review, then external validity should be evaluated only once, i.e., when assessing the quality of the body of evidence for a systematic review, not at the level of individual studies (Atkins 2004; Viswanathan 2014).